 It is very important that your doctor check your blood regularly while you are using darbepoetin alfa.
 You may also need to monitor your blood pressure at home.
 If you notice any changes to your normal blood pressure, call your doctor right away.

 darbepoetin alfa may increase your risk of having blood clots.
 This is more likely in patients who use high doses of darbepoetin alfa, or who use darbepoetin alfa before major surgery.
-If you have chest pain; shortness of breath; or pain, redness, or swelling in your arms or legs while using darbepoetin alfa, call your doctor right away.
+If you have chest pain, trouble breathing, or pain, redness, or swelling in your arms or legs while using darbepoetin alfa, call your doctor right away.
 If you are getting kidney dialysis treatments, tell your doctor right away if you notice blood clots at your injection site.
 Your doctor may give you a blood thinner before surgery to help prevent blood clots.

 darbepoetin alfa may also increase your risk of having serious heart and blood vessel problems such as a heart attack, congestive heart failure, or stroke.
 Check with your doctor right away if you start having dizziness, fainting spells, severe tiredness, chest pain, trouble with breathing, sudden or severe headache, or problems with vision, speech, or walking.

-When used in patients with certain types of cancer (e.g., breast, cervix, lymphoid, lung, head, or neck cancer), darbepoetin alfa has shortened survival time and worsened the cancer in some patients.
+When used in patients with certain types of cancer (eg, breast, cervix, lymphoid, lung, head, or neck cancer), darbepoetin alfa has shortened survival time and worsened the tumor or cancer in some patients.
 If you are concerned about this, talk with your doctor.

 Darbepoetin alfa sometimes causes convulsions (seizures), especially during the first few months of treatment.
 During this time, it is best to avoid driving, operating heavy machinery, or other activities that could cause a serious injury if a seizure occurs while you are performing them.